 Infidelity and affairs

-Identity concerns (gay, lesbian, transgender, and bisexual individuals)
+Identity (gay, lesbian, transgender, and bisexual individuals)

-Phobias, panic attacks and fears (such as those of painful sex or vaginismus, a condition that affects a woman's ability to engage in sexual intercourse)
+Phobias, panic attacks, and fears (such as those of painful sex or vaginismus, a condition that affects a woman's ability to engage in sexual intercourse)

-Self-esteem (such as: positive body image or positive self-worth after a break-up)
+Self-esteem (positive body image or positive self-worth)